timpending/comp-sci-curriculum/Unit-2/big-o.md

 # Big-O Notation And Linked Lists

-**Big-O** notation is a way to understand how fast a program will run given it's input.
+Big-O notation is how developers discuss the complexity of an algorithm as a way to understand how fast a program will run given it's input.
 Big-O notation deals with the **worst** case scenario for the algorithm.
 In other words, if the program **may** run quickly, but there is a chance it could take a long time given some input, then the Big-O runtime will deal with the longer case.

 To put it yet another way, Big-O runtime deals with asymptotic approximations of the complexity of the algorithm.
 It tends to care much more about how complex a program is when the input size is very large because that is typically when the performance matters the most.